mattyoung101/musicvis3d/paper/major.typ

 #figure(
     image("img/psd.png", width: 80%),
-    caption: [  Power spectral density (PSD) in dbFS of a block of audio from the song "Saturn's Air" by artist Animadrop. ]
+    caption: [  Power spectral density (PSD) in dbFS of a block of audio ] ) <fig:psd>
-) <fig:psd>

 Also to note here is that we compute a metric known as _spectral energy_, which is a measure of the